AkhilXavier95/portfolio/markdown/coffee-with-use-effect.md

 ## Custom Hooks: Your Signature Recipe

-Custom hooks are like your personal coffee tweaks—how much sugar, milk, or froth you like.
+Custom hooks are like your personal coffee tweaks.
+How much sugar, milk, or froth you like.
 They make your routine reusable and consistent.

 ```js